-The first Islamic Bank to be established in Egypt was Faisal Islamic Bank, and this Bank was operational in 1978.
+Islamic Bank, and this Bank was operational in 1978.
 This Bank managed to record impressive results with total assets of around 2 billion US dollars in 1986 and a profit rate of 106 million US dollars.
-Apart from Faisal Islamic Bank, another bank, the Islamic International Bank for Investment and Development, operates using Islamic financial instruments with an extensive network.
+Apart front aisal Islamic Bank, another bank, the Islamic International Bank for Investment and Development, operates using Islamic financial instruments with an extensive network.
 The bank operates as an investment, trade, and commercial bank.27

-Iran
+3. Iran